Trinity College BS in Biological & Biomedical Sciences

 Biological & Biomedical Sciences is a program of study at Trinity College.
 The school offers a bachelor’s degree in the area.
-Here, you’ll find out more about the major bachelor’s degree program in biological and biomedical sciences, including such details as the number of graduates, diversity of students, and more.
+Here, you’ll find out more about the major bachelor’s degree program in biological and biomedical sciences, including such details as the number of graduates, ethnicity of students, related majors and concentrations, and more.

 Each year, we produce a number of different types of college rankings to help students decide which school is the best fit for them.
 In College Factual's most recent rankings for the best schools for biological and biomedical sciences majors, Trinity Bantams came in at #34.
 This puts it in the top 5% of the country in this field of study.
 It is also ranked #2 in Connecticut.